yao-creative/yiyaotan-site/content/work/_index.md

 layout: "section"
 ---

-I'm currently working on my startup, in the Creator Industry, interested in recommendation systems, pricing mechanisms, truthful mechanisms, AI and data engineering for it, and distributed architectures to support all of above.
-In the midst of the craziness, I believe good things come when we figure out the complicated things, and the world is always growing.
+I'm currently working on my startup in the Creator Industry, interested in recommendation systems, pricing mechanisms, truthful mechanisms, AI and data engineering for it, and distributed architectures to support all of the above.
+In the midst of the craziness, I believe good things come when we figure out complicated things, and the world is always growing.

 They say you can understand a person by the type of content they consume.

 Also feel free to connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

-Also a recent article of [First Principles Math](/blog/ee/firstprinciplesmaths/)
+Also, a recent article on [First Principles Math](/blog/ee/firstprinciplesmaths/)

-Another if you're interested [Startup Physics](/blog/ee/startup-physics/)
+Another, if you're interested: [Startup Physics](/blog/ee/startup-physics/)

-# Some resources I find interesting or resourceful and inspire my work:
+# Some resources I find interesting or resourceful and that inspire my work:

 ## Design References:

 - [Change by Design - Tim Brown](https://www.amazon.com/Change-Design-Revised-Updated-Organizations-ebook/dp/B079DPLX5V) Design thinking analyzes the process of creating something out of nothing.
-Tim Brown CEO IDEO breaks down the core principles of IDEO, founded by professors at the Design instute in Stanford.
+Tim Brown, CEO of IDEO, breaks down the core principles of IDEO, founded by professors at the Design Institute at Stanford.

 ## Machine Learning